ts-stack/multiparty/README.md

-# multiparty
+# @ts-stack/multiparty

+Parse http requests with content-type `multipart/form-data`, also known as file uploads.

 This is fork of `multiparty` from [this state](https://github.com/pillarjs/multiparty/tree/f06cd), writen in TypeScript.

-Parse http requests with content-type `multipart/form-data`, also known as file uploads.

 ## Why the fork?